Can You Add Someone to a Mortgage Loan: Exploring Co-Borrower Options

 5. Notify Insurance and Other Parties: It’s important to inform the insurance company, property tax authorities, and any other relevant parties of the loan assumption.
 This ensures that they update their records accordingly and continue to provide the necessary services.

-Before making the decision to add someone to a mortgage loan, there are a few key considerations you should keep in mind:
+Before deciding to add someone to a mortgage loan, there are a few key considerations you should keep in mind:

 Alternatives to Adding Someone to a Mortgage Loan